garrisonhh/gglm/README.md

 ## getting started

-gglm is single-header, just copy `gglm.h` into your include folder and you're good to go!
+gglm is single-header, just copy it into your include folder and you're good to go!

 ## why?